DroidWorksStudio/EasyLauncher/README.md

 EasyLauncher uses the following permissions:

+Here are the typical reasons why each of the listed permissions might be needed by an Android app:

+- `android.permission.SET_WALLPAPER`
+    - This permission is needed for the app to change or set the device's wallpaper.
+It allows the app to programmatically modify the wallpaper displayed on the home or lock screen.
 - `android.permission.EXPAND_STATUS_BAR`
-    - Allows an application to expand or collapse the status bar.
+    - This permission allows the app to expand or collapse the status bar, providing functionality to interact with the quick settings or notifications.
+- `android.permission.USE_BIOMETRIC`
+    - This permission is needed for the app to use biometric authentication methods (such as fingerprint, face recognition, or iris scanning).
+- `android.permission.VIBRATE`
+    - This permission allows the app to control the device’s vibrator to provide haptic feedback, which can be used for alerts, notifications, or custom user interactions within the app.
 - `android.permission.QUERY_ALL_PACKAGES`
-    - Allows query of any normal app on the device, regardless of manifest declarations.
-Used to show the apps list.
-- `android.alarm.permission.SET_ALARM`
-    - Allows an application to broadcast an Intent to set an alarm for the user.
-Used to open the default alarm app if no other clock app is set in the settings.
+    - This permission allows the app to query and view the list of all installed apps on the device.
+This permission can raise privacy concerns and is often reviewed by Google Play for appropriate use.
 - `android.permission.REQUEST_DELETE_PACKAGES`
-    - Required for issuing the request to remove packages.
-This does not allow the app to remove apps directly; this only gives the permission to issue the request.
+    - This permission allows the app to request the uninstallation of packages (apps) from the device.This permission is highly restricted and usually only granted to system-level or enterprise apps.
-- `android.permission.PACKAGE_USAGE_STATS`
+- `com.android.alarm.permission.SET_ALARM`
-    - Allows EasyLauncher to see usage of other apps to list last used apps first in the app list.
+    - This permission is necessary for an app to set alarms on the device.
+It allows the app to schedule alarms that will trigger at specific times, commonly used by clock, reminder, or task apps.

 ## Donation

 We kindly request that you consider supporting the ongoing development of EasyLauncher by making a donation if you find it to be a useful application.
 As a free and open-source product, EasyLauncher depends entirely on the support and generosity of its users to maintain its continued growth and accessibility to all.
 Please note that while purchasing is not obligatory, even a small donation would go a long way in helping us to keep EasyLauncher alive and thriving.
 We appreciate your continued support, and thank you for your contribution towards the betterment of our product. 😊

 <div align='center'>
 <a href="https://www.buymeacoffee.com/HeCodes2Much"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=HeCodes2Much&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff" /></a>